beezwax/fmslogs/README.md

 Number of log message lines or screens to print.
 For screens, add 's' as a suffix, e.g. '-n 2s' for two screens.
 Since some messages may not fit current screen size you may want to use the --truncate option to have an exact fit.

+### -N, --network
+List ports in use by FileMaker's processes.

 ### -s, --succinct
 Shorten the output of log lines where possible.
 This includes things like redundant time zones and host names, and shortening some values (eg, Warning becomes Warn).